LethalCompanyModding/RuntimeIcons/README.md

 ## How it works

+When the game is loaded, it generates icons for any items that lack them to replace the old gear icons in the HUD.
+These icons can be fetched and loaded into the correct orientation (or overridden in the config) to properly display an image in the players hotbar.
+This means any "Modded" scrap should be compatible!
+Additional options are provided in the config.

+**Note:** Modded scrap may not render if it has not been built correctly.
+Modders should refer to the [Mod Developer Information](#mod-developer-information) section.

 <p float="left">
 <img src="https://raw.github.com/LethalCompanyModding/RuntimeIcons/0a1afb9f5716f0f1736de9e767dc12aa3e291f70/.github/images/renders/modded/scarlet_devil_mansion/painting.png" alt="SDM Painting Render" width="70"/>
 <img src="https://raw.github.com/LethalCompanyModding/RuntimeIcons/0a1afb9f5716f0f1736de9e767dc12aa3e291f70/.github/images/renders/modded/testaccount_core/Crowbar.png" alt="Testaccount Crowbar Render" width="70"/>
 <img src="https://raw.github.com/LethalCompanyModding/RuntimeIcons/0a1afb9f5716f0f1736de9e767dc12aa3e291f70/.github/images/renders/modded/bell_crab.png" alt="Bell Crab Render" width="70"/>
 </p>

-When the game is loaded, it generates icons for any items that lack them to replace the old gear icons in the HUD.
-These icons can be fetched and loaded into the correct orientation (or overided in the config) to properly display an image in the players hotbar.
-This means any "Modded" scrap should be compatible!
-Aditional options are provided in the config.

-**Note:** Modded scrap may not render if it has not been built correctly.
-Modders should refer to the [Mod Developer Information](#mod-developer-information) section.

 <details>
 <summary>Gameplay Images</summary>